SciTools/iris/docs/src/userguide/glossary.rst

         |

    Standard Name
-        A name describing a :term:`phenomenon`, keeping within bounds of `CF Standardisation <http://cfconventions.org/standard-names.html>`_.
+        A name describing a :term:`phenomenon`,  one from a fixed list defined at `CF Standard Names <http://cfconventions.org/standard-names.html>`_.

         | **Related:** :term:`Long Name` **|** :term:`Cubes`
         | **More information:** :doc:`iris_cubes`
         |

    Units
-        The unit with which the phenomenon is measured.
+        The unit with which the :term:`phenomenon` is measured e.g. m / sec.

         | **Related:** :term:`Cubes`
         | **More information:** :doc:`iris_cubes`